 I go around for some minutes and bounce a little and do the “ssshuusss” sound.
 When he starts to relax, I will sit on the side of the bed, and use the support of the bed to carry his weight and use the springs of the bed, to bounce a little.

-When he is sleeping and he sitting with me, I just lay down backward and roll him off one side, and lay by his side, for a minute or two, until I know he is sleeping heavily.
+When he is sleeping and sitting with me, I just lay down backward and roll him off one side, and lay by his side, for a minute or two, until I know he is deeply asleep.

-Now I can exit the room, for example, to go to the balcony of the Hotel-room, to enjoy playing cards with my girlfriend and maybe get a late night drink, before going to sleep our self.
+Now I can exit the room, for example, to go to the balcony of the Hotel-room, to enjoy playing cards with my girlfriend and maybe get a late night drink, before going to sleep ourselves.

 This is an extension of the above-mentioned tactic, as co-sleepers, we enjoy changing out the extra kid-sized bed, with an adult-sized bed.